 AFTER ACCEPTANCE – Online proof correction

 To ensure a fast publication process of the article, we kindly ask authors to provide us with their proof corrections within two days.
-Corresponding authors will receive an e-mail with a link to our online proofing system, allowing annotation and correction of proofs online.
-All instructions for proofing will be given in the e-mail we send to authors, including alternative methods to the online version and PDF.
+Corresponding authors will receive an e-mail with a PDF, allowing annotation and correction of proofs.
 We will do everything possible to get your article published quickly and accurately.
 Please use this proof only for checking the typesetting, editing, completeness, and correctness of the text, tables, and figures.
 It is important to ensure that all corrections are sent back to us in one communication.
 Please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.